Rjesh2006/Q_m_l/Quantum_machine_learning(QML).md/difference.md

 # ML v/s QML: A beginner’s overview

-Machine learning (ML) and quantum machine learning (QML) are both exciting branches of artificial intelligence (AI), each with its own unique capabilities and applications.
-Let's explore the basics of each to understand their differences and potential synergies.
+**Machine learning (ML) and quantum machine learning (QML) are both exciting branches of artificial intelligence (AI), each with its own unique capabilities and applications.
+Let's explore the basics of each to understand their differences and potential synergies.W**

 ## Machine Learning (ML)

-Machine learning empowers computers to create algorithms or systems based on the data they receive, enabling them to learn and make decisions autonomously.
-ML models can be broadly categorized into supervised and unsupervised learning.
+**Machine learning empowers computers to create algorithms or systems based on the data they receive, enabling them to learn and make decisions autonomously.
+ML models can be broadly categorized into supervised and unsupervised learning.**

 ### Supervised Learning:

-In supervised learning, the computer learns patterns from example input-output pairs to map input data to output data.
+***In supervised learning, the computer learns patterns from example input-output pairs to map input data to output data.
 It includes regression for predicting continuous values and classification for categorizing data discretely.
-Common algorithms include decision trees, random forests, and neural networks.
+Common algorithms include decision trees, random forests, and neural networks.***

 - **Decision Tree**: Like asking questions to narrow down options until reaching a final decision.
 - **Random Forest**: Multiple decision trees working together, combining predictions to make a final decision.